 - Do not bait or entice the horses

 Keeping these guidelines in mind, it is possible to embark on a self-guided tour to spot the horses.
 You’ll need a car with 4-wheel drive.
-Many tourists get stuck in the sand each year attempting to spot the horses.
+Many Outer Banks tourists get stuck in the sand each year attempting to spot the horses (getting towed out of the sand could be a little humiliating and cost a small fortune).

 From Corolla, head North on NC 12.
 You’ll pass the Whalehead and Currituck Beach Lighthouse.
 Eventually, you’ll reach a point where the paved road ends.
 Use that four-wheel drive to head out onto the sand and continue heading north on the four-wheel drive beach.
 Most people report that you’ll need to drive about 6 miles before you start spotting horses.